sarthakj0304/AI_Chatbot_Application_Status/README.md

 ## 🛠️ How to Use the App

-1. **Access the Frontend Interface:** Open your web browser and navigate to the [Live Frontend Deployment URL](https://ai-chatbot-application-status.vercel.app/).
-No account registration or login sequences are required.
+1. **Access the Frontend Interface:** Clone the repo, get gemini API key and run docker compose up --build to run the application locally.
 2. **Seed Knowledge Base Context:** Move to the document upload screen and provide company context files such as your corporate policy documentation, human resources benefit guidelines, or upcoming technical job specifications.
 3. **Engage with the Assistant:** Switch back to the conversational panel and test the platform’s localized reasoning constraints.
 Try submitting real-world programmatic inquiries such as:
    - *"What’s the starting salary matrix for a Backend Engineer?"*